segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 > note ""
 > **NOTE:** Functions are currently in developer preview.
 If you are interested in joining the developer preview, navigate to the Build page in your catalog [here](https://app.segment.com/goto-my-workspace/build/catalog).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

-Destination Functions allow you to transform your Segment events and send them to other APIs with a few lines of code.
-Send your data into tools outside the Segment catalog, or to your own internal services.
+Destination Functions allow you to transform and annotate your Segment events and send them to any external tool or API with a few lines of JavaScript.
+You can even send Segment events to your internal APIs for further handling.

 Here are some examples of Destination Functions are being used by early adopters: